exercism/docs/building/tracks/shared-files.md

 # Shared files

 Some documentation files apply to both [Concept Exercises](./concept-exercises.md) and [Practice Exercises](./practice-exercises.md).
-There are two types of these files:

-- Exercism-wide: these documentation files apply to all exercises, regardless of the track.
-- Track-specific: these documentation files apply to all exercises for a specific track.

-These files are located within the track's `exercises/shared/.docs` directory and will be automatically.
+These cross-exercise files are located within the track's `exercises/shared/.docs` directory:

-## Exercism-wide files

-There are two Exercism-wide documentation files that apply to Concept- and Practice Exercises:

-- `cli.md`: contains information on how to work with the exercise when using the CLI to download and submit the exercise.
-TODO: link to location of this file
-- `help.md`: contains generic Exercism-wide instructions on how to get help.
-TODO: link to location of this file

-These are handled by Exercism directly and do not need to be touched by track-maintainers.
-They are augmented by, and intertwined with, the track-specific files below, to provide contextual information to a student.
-For example, the `tests.md` is amalgamated with the `cli.md` file to provide instructions to users using the CLI on how to get help, where as the `debug.md` is shown in the editor next to the instructions and introductions.

-## Track-specific files

-The track-specific documentation files are located within the track's `exercises/shared/.docs` directory.

-These files are presented to the student to help explain the exercise.

 - `debug.md`: explains how a student that is coding in the browser can still do "debugging" (optional)
 - `help.md`: contains track-specific-wide instructions on how to get help (required)
 - `tests.md`: contains track-specific instructions on how to run the tests (required)

-### Overwriting

-Exercises can overwrite the track-specific files by creating an identically named file in the exercise's `.docs` directory (e.g. `.docs/debug.md`).
-This should only rarely be needed (if at all).
+The [Presentation document](./presentation.md) describes how these files are used to present content to the student.

 ---

-### File: `debug.md`
+## File: `debug.md`

 **Purpose:** Explain how a student that is coding in the browser can still do "debugging"